Chicken (game): Pre-commitment

 One tactic in the game is for one party to signal their intentions convincingly before the game begins.
 For example, if one party were to ostentatiously disable their steering wheel just before the match, the other party would be compelled to swerve.
 This shows that, in some circumstances, reducing one's own options can be a good strategy.
 One real-world example is a protester who handcuffs themselves to an object, so that no threat can be made which would compel them to move (since they cannot move).
 Another example, taken from fiction, is found in Stanley Kubrick's Dr. Strangelove.
 In that film, the Russians sought to deter American attack by building a "doomsday machine", a device that would trigger world annihilation if Russia was hit by nuclear weapons or if any attempt were made to disarm it.
 However, the Russians had planned to signal the deployment of the machine a few days after having set it up, which, because of an unfortunate course of events, turned out to be too late.

 Players may also make non-binding threats to not swerve.
 This has been modeled explicitly in the Hawk–Dove game.
 Such threats work, but must be wastefully costly if the threat is one of two possible signals ("I will not swerve" or "I will swerve"), or they will be costless if there are three or more signals (in which case the signals will function as a game of "rock, paper, scissors").

+This strategy can also be seen successfully used in a viral video, in which a contestant of Golden Balls (in a game also known as split or steal) persisted that he will steal, causing the other to split.
+In the video, both contestants choose split.
+This forced the action of the other, leading to the best outcome for both in this case, as if both chose steal then both contestants would have been left with nothing.